 - Develop knowledge about the causes and impacts of disasters, as well as how we can address contemporary global issues surrounding such events.

 - Build a critical understanding of the process and practises of humanitarianism.

 - Explore the causes of contemporary conflicts, as well as the current debates about peacebuilding.

-- Make contact with speakers of Arabic and get involved in Arabic and Islamic events beyond the University, from public lectures to cultural celebrations.
+- Contact speakers of Arabic and get involved in Arabic and Islamic events beyond the University, from public lectures to cultural celebrations.